mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/insights-viewing/index.md

 - Select All Projects or an individual project.
 - Toggle between All, Critical, Warning, and Notices.

-To clear filters and reset your view all insight items, select Clear All.
+To clear filters and reset your view to all insight items, select Clear All.

 Usage tips: